 A queen can move up to any number of unoccupied squares horizontally, vertically, or diagonally.
 It can capture any opponent piece that comes along its path but as I said, only one in a single turn.

-Despite being so much powerful the queen can’t move like a knight.
-In fact, the jumping ability of knight is the thing that makes it unique, isn’t it?
+Despite being so much power the queen can’t move like a knight.
+In fact, the jumping ability of the knight is the thing that makes it unique, isn’t it?

 Can a king jump over other pieces?